aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/vbaprojectreference/_index.md

 ```

-Gets and sets the extended Libid of the reference.
+the extended Libid of the reference.
 Only for control reference.

 **Returns:**
 java.lang.String